fiji movies

 © PBS International

 It’s true, a sci-fi drama movie was filmed in Fiji!
 The 1997 film Contact conveys the story of a scientist’s journey as she attempts to make contact with aliens.
 The American movie stars Jodie Foster and Matthew McConaughey.
-While there were several filming locations across the world, such as Canada, New Mexico, Arizona, Contact was also filmed on the Fiji islands.
+While there were several filming locations across the world, such as Canada, New Mexico and Arizona, Contact was also filmed on the Fiji Islands.

 © Warner Bros.